 A Writing Proficiency course is one in which the development of writing skills is an integral part of the course objectives.
 Writing skills do not develop in a vacuum; they develop as students begin to form opinions, ideas, arguments, and understanding of course content.
-An important longitudinal study conducted by Christina Haas found that students' writing skills see their greatest development during their sophomore and junior years.
-Her conclusion: Students best develop their writing skills when they begin to interact within their chosen major / discipline.
+An important longitudinal study conducted by Christina Haas found that students' writing skills see their most significant development during their sophomore and junior years.
+Her conclusion: Students best develop their writing skills when they begin to interact with their chosen major/discipline.

 Understanding the Objectives of a Writing Proficiency Course

 In addition to helping students build on basic writing, research, and communication skills taught in Writing 110 or Communication 101, the objectives of a Writing Proficiency Course are to assist students in developing a successful writing process and to introduce students to the conventions of a particular discipline.

 Most students are considered "one-draft" writers (Emig, Perl, Sommers).
 In other words, when given an assignment, students will research, write, and print a final draft in one sequential sitting.
 Students in such an environment are doing little to advance their writing skills.
 Furthermore, this process doesn't even reflect the reality of successful writing in that it often involves multiple revisions and guided response.

 While there are many pedagogical strategies and theoretical nuances for teaching writing as a process, there are two basic premises.
 The first premise is to devise a way to divide a traditional writing assignment into "stages" that lead to the final product.
 This can be accomplished through requiring students to write a topic proposal or annotated bibliography before starting a research paper, having students complete in-class writings to develop ideas or thesis statements, or asking students to turn in a draft of their paper before the final project is due.